-How to obfuscate code with the SDK
+How to Use the VxLang SDK

-How to build and use the SDK
+How to Build the SDK Code

 The path to the SDK source code and msvc-project is as follows: